 Por que não vivemos?

-Several circumstances have made today, ten years later, the moment in which we are here getting the play on its feet.
-In addition, it seems to us quite appropriate and in touch with the days, we live in.
+Several circumstances have made today, ten years later, the moment in which we are here putting the play on its feet.
+In addition, it seems to us quite appropriate and in touch with the days we are living.
 In practically all of his work, this young author – who was always young, since he died at the age of 44 – approached a world heading to disappearance and a future still uncertain.
 He wrote people.
 He wrote coexistence.
 States of spirit, permanence, attempts of scape, silences.
 He wrote failures.
 Minimal and hidden beauties.
 He wrote the small of each one, the small man, the one that is not at the center, the deviation, the dreamed landscapes.
 He looked at the now with extreme sharpness and generosity.
 And he still does.
 His critical look renovates itself at each moment of the history, signifies itself under the lights of the events and on the heat of the moment.

 Chekhov is always a sort of place where to return, where we can nourish our soul, revive our spirit, tone our muscles, relearn to listen.
 From time to time, to go back to him has been a reason to keep going.
 The big poetry of the world.
 This one, that reminds us that we are still here.